shampoodleshams/i-like-telling-stories...even-with-data/dataviz3&4.md

 *If I could change a few things, I would begin with the colors.
 They bring out the notorious rainbow effect that we’ve frequently discussed in class.
 The percentages on the y-axis are also a little confusing; why do the numbers go beyond 300%?
 That takes a little more thinking, since it isn’t instantly intuitive.
 A final observation is that the comparisons between the age groups are unevenly distributed, so I would consider normalizing those as well."*

 Then, I used Stephen Few's "Data Visualization Effectiveness Profile" and ranked the visualization in the following way:
-**Usefulness.
+<br>**Usefulness.
 Is it useful for the intended audience?
 Does it communicate valuable information?**
 <br>Rank given: 7

 **Completeness.
 Does the visualization have everything necessary to make it understandable?**